iynere/crossfad.er/README.md

 ## works

-you can search for songs (or manually paste in a youtube video url), add them to your left or right queue, play/pause, skip songs, fade audio & video, view your queues and click on a song to play it immediately, ahead of everything else
+you can search for songs (or manually paste in a youtube video url), add them to your left or right queue, play/pause, skip songs, fade audio & video, view your queues, and click on a queued song to play it immediately, ahead of everything else

 ## to come